Top Activities on the Long Beach Peninsula

 We want to hear from you

-- Halibut season will starts May 1st through May 31st.
+- Halibut season will start May 3rd.
 Thursday, Friday and Saturday each week.
 1 per day.

 - Special opener for Chinook Salmon tentatively set for June, two fish limit, in the ocean, 7 days a week.